danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 date: 2020-03-07
 ---

-*Summary: The SciPy ecosystem would benefit from a file-like protocol that returns (potentially lazy) SciPy/PyData data structures when read.
+*Summary: To make handling data across multiple file formats more seamless, the SciPy ecosystem would benefit from a file-like protocol that returns (potentially lazy) SciPy/PyData data structures when read.
 This can be achieved in a distributed way without adopting any particular library.*

 Real scientific data analysis typically involves combining data from multiple instruments, research groups, or techniques, each with their own storage formats